percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 The call processing function may include the processing of call signaling messages, as well as the signing of those messages.
-It may also authenticate the endpoints for the purpose of call signaling and subsequently joining of a conference hosted through one or more MDDs.
+It may also authenticate the endpoints for the purpose of call signaling and subsequently joining of a conference hosted through one or more Media Distributors.
 Call processing may optionally ensure the privacy of call signaling messages between itself, the endpoint, and other entities.